Answer-first guide

 Retention

-Intevie should not be treated as a permanent archive for every candidate interaction.
-Hiring teams should keep candidate information only as long as they need it for the hiring workflow and legal obligations.
+Intevie is not intended to be a permanent archive for every candidate interaction.
+Hiring teams should keep candidate information only as long as they need it for the hiring workflow, legal obligations, and documented customer requirements.

-• Completed jobs should have a clear cleanup process.
+• Completed jobs and stale candidates should have a clear cleanup process.

 • Candidates and employers both benefit from avoiding stale data.